DecodeGenetics/Ratatosk/README.md

 ## Notes

-- Ratatosk works best with paired-end short reads in input (`-i`): reads from the same pair **must** have the same FASTA/FASTQ name (if the reads are extracted from a BAM file, use `samtools bam2fq -n`).
+- Ratatosk works best with paired-end short reads in input (`-s`): reads from the same pair **must** have the same FASTA/FASTQ name (if the reads are extracted from a BAM file, use `samtools bam2fq -n`).

 - Several temporary files are written to disk.
 These files have the same prefix name as the output file (`-o`) but are deleted at the end of Ratatosk execution.
 Given an input long read file (`-l`) of size *X* GB, ensure that the output folder has at least about *2.5X* GB of free space.